Is Stash a Scam Stash Invest rating

 Is Stash Safe?

-Keep reading to understand what makes Stash a secure place to invest.
+Keep reading to see why Stash is considered a safe place to invest.

 Is Stash a Scam?

-One fast way to judge whether a broker is credible is to see which regulators oversee it.
+One of the fastest ways to judge whether a broker is reputable is to see which regulators oversee it.

-The Financial Industry Regulatory Authority (FINRA) and the U.S. Securities and Exchange Commission (SEC) regulate broker-dealers like Stash, which means the firm must follow industry rules and remain compliant through ongoing oversight.
+The Financial Industry Regulatory Authority (FINRA) and the U.S. Securities and Exchange Commission (SEC) supervise Stash Invest’s activities.
+The broker must meet industry rules and continue meeting them to pass ongoing audits and reviews.

-For the latest registration details, you can review FINRA’s Broker Check website here.
+To get the latest licensing information, you can visit FINRA’s Broker Check website here.

 Is Stash Legitimate?